anikonchuk/my-comics-box/README.md

 # MyComicsBox

-Welcome to MyComicsBox, a website where you can catalog your comic books.
+Welcome to MyComicsBox, a website where you can catalog your comic books and share your collection with other users.
 This website was built in Sinatra using the corneal gem.

 ## Installation